brenordv/nightscout-companion-apps/readme.md

 - `CosmosConnectionString`: Connection string to your Azure CosmosDB database.
 - `CosmosDatabaseName`: Name of the Azure CosmosDB database.
 - `CosmosContainerName`: Name of the collection that has the data.
 You probably want to add the "entries" collection.
+- `CosmosAggregateContainerName`: Name of the collection that will have the aggregated data.
+(Like HbA1c calculations)
 - `SillySecret`: This is an arbitrary string that the function expects to receive.
 If you don't send it, the function will return a 401 error.
 I know it's not the best extra security ever implemented in an application, but I like the idea.
 If you're going to use and don't want that, feel free to remove it from the implementation.
 - `DataSeriesMaxRecords`: Max number of records that can be returned at once by the DataSeriesApiFunc.
 If not provided, will use 4032 (two weeks worth of data).

+## DataApiFunc
+This function returns the latest blood sugar reading available in CosmosDB.
+Pretty simple and straightforward.

+## DataSeriesApiFunc
+This function returns a series of blood sugar readings available in CosmosDB.
+It will return the N latest data, sorted from newest to oldest.

+## DataLatestHbA1cFunc
+This function returns the latest successful and partially successful HbA1c calculations available in CosmosDB.

 # Disclaimer